 Solution: A great way to build a list and incorporate word-of-mouth into your marketing is to launch a blog.
 They’re free to set up and, if used the right way, you’ll not only engage your possible customer, but you’ll also build loyalty and word-of-mouth.

 Myth #04 – You need to possess a wide range of skills to become a prosperous entrepreneur and a brand.

 We have seen many attractive, skilled, well-organised, astute, business-minded individuals who failed to create even a single profitable brand.
 If you’re great with people, a real motivator, good at accounting and a hard worker, you’ll have an advantage for sure.
 But the truth is that even if you have none of those above-mentioned attributes, you can still be an extremely successful entrepreneur.
 Master the skill of ‘Daily Marketing’ and make it your no. 1 priority.

 Solution: Dedicate yourself to doing five new things each day to grow your business– make that call, post on a new site, launch a blog, release a promotional advertisement.
 Your business is likely to grow by leaps and bounds almost overnight.

 Myth #05: The costs to brand your enterprise (including advertising, PR, marketing and social media), are large.

 So many people accept this myth that it’s practically written in stone.
 Yes, many new brands fail because they lack funding.
 But you don’t need to spend a fortune to launch or grow a prospering brand.
 You should focus on marketing to larger markets online and build your credibility and trust through media features and placements.

-Solution: You can reach hundreds, even thousands, of new contacts and potential clients using the online tools such as Twitter or LinkedIn.
-Another great way to get robust exposure for your concern is to contact local media outlets and influence them to run a feature on your present business.
+Solution: You can reach hundreds, even thousands, of new contacts and potential clients using many online tools such as Twitter and LinkedIn.
+Another great way to get robust exposure for your brand is to contact local media outlets and influence them to run a feature on your present business.
 This type of coverage shows larger-scale media outlets that you’re unquestionably newsworthy.